Comparing the Early Spring Notion to Western US River Time Series

 In that work I’ve already presented, I’ve run an array of hydrostatistical and performance measures to the time series records, both measured and modeled, of that and related streams.
 Here in the featured image I have chosen in part to unroll the specific Animas monthly streamflow data and use Microsoft Excel’s cell color ranking formatting features to quickly detail the deep-green band.
-Only that band traces through each month of peak flow.
+The green band traces through each month of peak flow.
 I’ve added a supporting chart within that image which identifies the peak flow month in a more conventional mode.

 It would not be a surprise to many hydrologists that the relative peaks and dips are fairly synchronous.
 This is excellent independent confirmation I feel of the SNOTEL values but is only an informal part of an informal exercise.

 I don’t mind repeating that the attachment appears to demonstrate that the Animas example and others are consistent with the SWE outcome.
-However at least some papers covering the SWE outcome, and which also assert an early spring, do not incorporate the PDO.
+However that and other papers covering the SWE outcome, and which also assert an early spring, do not incorporate the PDO.
 It accordingly may be that the early spring notion largely predates more widespread recognition of the influence of the PDO.